elanmed/ff.nvim/README.md

     - Frecency scores are calculated once and cached when `find` is called
     - Info on open buffers are pulled once and cached when `find` is called
     - Icons are cached by extension to avoid calling `mini.icons` when possible
-    - Results are cached for each user input
+    - Results are cached for each user input (instant backspace search)
 - A max of `opts.max_results_rendered` results are rendered in the results window, preventing unecessary highlighting
 - Icons and highlights can be disabled for especially large codebases